Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Results and Discussion

 In terms of accuracy, we explain the results of the tests conducted on chatbot models. \autoref{tab:accuracy} provides an overview of the tests conducted for each chatbot and its version.
 Moreover, we recorded the execution time of the models' responses for all the questions.
-It includes details regarding the number of parameters on which the model was trained, achieved F1-scores, and execution time for each model.
-By analyzing the F1-score values in Test 1, we can assess the effectiveness of the models in accurately responding to the given questions.
-Based on the results presented in \autoref{tab:accuracy}, it is evident that the GPT4all achieved the highest accuracy among the open-source models, as indicated by its F1-score of 0.90.
+It includes details regarding the number of parameters on which the model was trained, achieved $\text{F}_1$ score, precision, recall, and execution time for each model.
+The confusion matrices corresponding to each model are provided in \ref{AppendixC}.
+By analyzing the $\text{F}_1$ score values in Test 1, we can assess the effectiveness of the models in accurately responding to the given questions.
+Based on the results presented in \autoref{tab:accuracy}, it is evident that the GPT4all achieved the highest accuracy among the open-source models, as indicated by its $\text{F}_1$ score of 0.90.
 The Dolly model has an accuracy of 0.86, Falcon of 0.85, Alpaca-LoRA of 0.84, and the Stanford Alpaca model has a score of 0.64.
-Although GPT4all achieved higher accuracy among open-source chatbots, it is noteworthy that the commercial ChatGPT models (GPT-4 and GPT-3.5-turbo) achieved an F1-score of 0.94.
-ChatGPT-3.5-turbo with a 16k window context size achieves the same F1-score as ChatGPT-4 with an 8k context window size.
+Although GPT4all achieved higher accuracy among open-source chatbots, it is noteworthy that the commercial ChatGPT models (GPT-4 and GPT-3.5-turbo) achieved an $\text{F}_1$ score of 0.94.
+ChatGPT-3.5-turbo with a 16k window context size achieves the same $\text{F}_1$ score as ChatGPT-4 with an 8k context window size.
 These results highlight the better accuracy of the GPT4all and ChatGPT models, emphasizing their effectiveness for this particular task.
-The \autoref{fig:F1-score} depicts a summary of the data presented in \autoref{tab:accuracy}, specifically highlighting the F1-Scores of chatbots with the highest number of parameters in the context of Test 1.

-Based on the shuffled dataset test, the GPT4all model achieved an F1-score of 0.89\%, whereas the Dolly model attained an F1-score of 0.86\%.
+Based on the shuffled dataset test, the GPT4all model achieved an $\text{F}_1$ score of 0.89\%, whereas the Dolly model attained an $\text{F}_1$ score of 0.86\%.

 This indicates a slight decrease in accuracy of approximately 1\% for the GPT4all model compared with the first test, which can be considered insignificant.
-It is essential to mention that shuffling the prompt does not affect the accuracy of the Falcon, Stanford Alpaca, and Alpaca-LoRA models, as the F1-score is equal to that of the first test.
+It is essential to mention that shuffling the prompt does not affect the accuracy of the ChatGPT, Falcon, Stanford Alpaca, and Alpaca-LoRA models, as the $\text{F}_1$ score is equal to that of the first test.